 BigCommerce focuses on large online stores and brands.
-This is the reason why managing a large volume of SKUs and content is very easy with BigCommerce.
-Shopify is suitable for the small operations of boutiques or drop shipping operations or small merchants.
+Managing a large volume of SKUs and content is very easy with BigCommerce.
+Shopify is suitable for the small operations of boutiques or drop shipping operations, or small merchants.
 Both platforms are scalable and versatile, and some of the largest retailers use these platforms.
-Once this is understood, an objective comparison between Bigcommerce and Shopify can be made quickly, and you can decide which one is more suitable for your e-commerce business.
+Once this is understood, an objective comparison between Bigcommerce and Shopify can be made quickly, and you can decide which is more suitable for your e-commerce business.

-BigCommerce Vs Shopify, choosing the right eCommerce cart is a critical decision.
-All platforms are not similar, and one may need the option to customize code or specific off the shelf features.
-We have done some research and built a detailed comparison of critical elements so that merchants can decide based on their priorities.
+BigCommerce Vs. Shopify, choosing the right eCommerce cart is a critical decision.
+All platforms are not similar, and one may need the option to customize code or specific off-the-shelf features.
+We have researched and built a detailed comparison of critical elements so merchants can decide based on their priorities.

 1) Page performance on Mobile and Desktop

-Page performance, i.e. loading times on different devices can impact user experience big time.
+Page performance, i.e., loading times on different devices, can impact user experience.
 This also has a direct impact on the revenue of your online store.
 If you have a few thousand users visiting your site daily, a fractional improvement in the loading times can impact revenues.
-Additionally, Google search engine places significant weightage to sites loading times in its ranking algorithms.
+Additionally, Google’s search engine places significant weightage on site loading times in its ranking algorithms.

-Our test shows that for similar products and content on pages, Shopify’s load time is a little bit faster than BigCommerce.
-Though on mobile the difference is minuscule, on desktop Shopify has better performance.
+Our test shows that Shopify’s load time for similar products and content on pages is a little bit faster than BigCommerce.
+Though the difference is minuscule on mobile, on desktop Shopify has better performance.

 Both platforms are relatively straightforward to use.
-Both the platforms have comprehensive but user-friendly CMS, which is the heart of the system.
-The interfaces are also similar in look and feel and functionality.
+Both platforms have comprehensive but user-friendly CMS, which is the system’s heart.
+The interfaces are also similar in look and feel, and functionality.

-Both Shopify and BigCommerce are straightforward to use; both feature a simple, user-friendly CMS (content management system).
+Shopify and BigCommerce are straightforward; both feature a simple, user-friendly CMS (content management system).
 Their interfaces are also now very similar in appearance and work similarly.
 They are not much different from WordPress CMS.
 So if you are aware of WordPress CMS, it should be a cakewalk to use these.

-The menu on the left-hand side for both platforms allows you to add content, find reports and view orders.
-On the right-hand side, you will find options to edit content and view data.
+Both platforms’ menu on the left-hand side allows you to add content, find reports, and view orders.
+You will find options to edit content and view data on the right-hand side.

 3) Themes and Customizations

-4) Marketing & Sales features for upselling and cross-sell
+4) Marketing & Sales features for upselling and cross-selling

 Again, BigCommerce wins here.
-BigCommerce has out of the box integrations with other marketplaces and channels.
+BigCommerce has out-of-the-box integrations with other marketplaces and channels.
 It has better discounting and sales features.
-One gets access to shopping feeds for Amazon, eBay, Facebook and google in almost all the plans on BigCommerce.
-Creating Coupon codes for discounts and building catalogue conditions is easy with BigCommerce.
+One gets access to shopping feeds for Amazon, eBay, Facebook, and Google in almost all the plans on BigCommerce.
+Creating Coupon codes for discounts and building catalog conditions is easy with BigCommerce.
 For most of these features on Shopify, one is frequently redirected to the Appstore.

 5) Search Engine Optimization

-Both Shopify and BigCommerce provide features of managing Titles, Tags and Meta descriptions.
+Shopify and BigCommerce provide features for managing Titles, Tags, and Meta descriptions.
 However, where Shopify lets down the fact that URLs are not customizable!
 This is the most significant negative point for Shopify.
-Shopify introduces external words like “Collections”, “Products”,” Things” etc. in the URLs which one cannot change.
+Shopify introduces external words like “Collections,” “Products,” Things,” etc. in the URLs, which one cannot change.
 This leads to suboptimal URLs from an SEO perspective.